Jamaican Americans: Significant immigration waves

 A Jamaican laborer cutting sugar cane in Clewiston, Florida, December 1947.

 Jamaican immigration to the U.S. increased during the civil rights era of the 1960s.
-As with many other sources of Caribbean immigration, the geographical nearness of Jamaica to the U.S. increased the likelihood of migration.
+As with many other sources of Caribbean immigration, Jamaica's geographic proximity to the U.S. increased the likelihood of migration.
 The economic attractiveness and general Jamaican perception of the U.S. as a land of opportunity explain continued migration flows despite economic downturn in America.
-Traditionally, America has experienced increased migration through means of family preference, in which U.S. citizens sponsor their immediate family.
-Through this category a substantial amount of Jamaican immigrants were able to enter mainly urban cities within the U.S that provided blue-collar work opportunities.
+Traditionally, Jamaican immigrants came to the United States through family preference immigration categories, which allowed the U.S. citizens sponsor their immediate family.
+Through this category, many Jamaican immigrants were able to enter mainly urban cities within the U.S that provided blue-collar work opportunities.
 Jamaican immigrants utilized employment opportunities despite the discriminatory policies that affected some Caribbean émigrés.

 Jamaicans comprise the largest nationality of U.S. immigrants from the English-speaking Caribbean.
 Because so many have assimilated into the black community, it is difficult to estimate their number.
 The 1990 U.S. census placed the number of documented Jamaican Americans at 435,025.